KoalixSwitzerland/koalixcrm/doc/source/installation.rst

     5. Create an superuser when the command asks
     6. Type ``python manage.py runserver``
     7. Open your browser and go to http://127.0.0.1:8000
+    8. Login with the username and password you created at step #4

 Setting up for development